Magnesium deficiency, also known as hypomagnesemia, is an often overlooked health problem.

-For example, just one ounce (28.4 grams) of almonds provides 18% of the RDI for magnesium.
+For example, just 1 ounce (28.4 grams) of almonds provides 20% of the RDA for magnesium.

-If you have a health disorder that causes a loss of magnesium from the body, such as diabetes, you should make sure to eat plenty of magnesium-rich foods or take supplements.
+If you have a health condition that causes your body to lose magnesium, such as diabetes, it’s important to eat plenty of magnesium-rich foods or take supplements.

-Seeds, nuts, cocoa, beans and whole grains are great sources of magnesium.
-For optimal health, make sure to eat some magnesium-rich foods every day.
+Seeds, nuts, cocoa, beans, and whole grains are great sources of magnesium.
+For optimal health, try to eat magnesium-rich foods every day.